Steps to file an appeal

-Tell the Appeals Secretariat as soon as you choose to withdraw your appeal.
+Tell the Appeals Secretariat right away if you want to withdraw you appeal.

-If you move or change your phone number, tell the Appeals Secretariat right away.
-If this does not happen and Appeals Secretariat cannot reach you then:
+If you move or change your phone number or email address, tell the Appeals Secretariat right away.
+If this does not happen and the Appeals Secretariat cannot reach you then:

-- the appeal panel may decide you chose to end your appeal without telling anyone – this is called abandoning an appeal
+- the appeal panel may determine you chose to end your appeal without telling anyone – this is called abandoning an appeal

 - the appeal panel’s decision that you abandoned your appeal is final